Skip to main content

 3. Kit & bundle syncing

-Only products with matching SKU / Variant Codes in Katana and Shopify will sync.
+Products with matching SKU / Variant Codes in Katana and Shopify will sync, and products without a SKU in Shopify will be imported to Katana (and then synced).

 Katana does not create new products in Shopify.